 Every disability is different and no two conditions are the same.
 But in the studies, the research revealed two interesting things.

 In summary, positive parenting scores points across the board, and authoritative parenting scores points in the early days only.
-But of course, this isn’t by any means a ‘thus says the Lord”, but it’s a worthy discussion point to have with your partner.
+This won't be true for everyone but it could be a way to start the conversation with your partner.

 Talk with your partner about parenting styles, and make it a conscious thing in your relationship.
 Even by just thinking about one another’s parenting styles, you can get closer to making those decisions together that ultimately will shape your child’s world and your family dynamic.